rymdport/portal/CONTRIBUTING.md

 2. Consider how to structure your code so that it is readable, clean, and can be easily tested.
 4. Write the code changes and create a new commit for your change.
 5. Run the tests and make sure everything still works as expected using `go test ./...`.
-6. Open a PR against the `next` branch for features (only bugfixes should target the `main` branch).
+6. Open a PR against the `main` branch.
 If there is an open bug, you should add "Fixes #", followed by the issue number, on a new line.
 7. Please refrain from force pushing or squashing.
 This makes it easier to review, and squashing can instead be done automatically when merging.

 ### Code standards